Carriewenyangyang/scalable-data-science-project-group/README.md

 | Data Preprocessing  | Preparing Spotify data into training-ready datasets.       |
 | API Development     | Automating token installation and client model integration.|
 | Client Deployment   | Running distributed clients at Umeå University.            |

+## License
+MIT License

+## Code and Repository Structure
+This repository contains the code used in our group project.
+The structure is as follows:
+- `src/`: Source code for the project.
+- `data/`: Example or synthetic datasets used during experiments.
+- `docs/`: Documentation and presentation materials.
+- `README.md`: This file.

 # Installation and Setup
 ## Requirements